 Ceramic or stone tile can give an old bathroom floor an elegant new look.
 Not only does tile improve the appearance of the bathroom, but it also adds some durability to the floor.
 Fortunately, installing new tile is a relatively straightforward project that only takes a weekend to finish.

-Planning is the first step in laying out a tile bathroom.
-Measure the entire room and determine how much tile you’ll need for the job.
+Planning is the first step in laying out a tiled bathroom.
+Measure the entire room and determine how many tiles you’ll need for the job.
 You also need to consider placement and how the tile intersects major features in the bathroom.
 It’s always a good idea to lay out a test line of tile to ensure everything is a good fit and exactly where you want it.
 Once you find a good spot to start the tile, snap a chalk line for future reference.

 With the layout planned, it’s time to start mixing a thinset mortar.
 It's easiest to mix the mortar in a large bucket with an electric drill and paddle.
 Only mix enough for each section of the floor to avoid drying out the mixture.
 The mortar should be the consistency of peanut butter.